-This tab allows you to check for update.
+This tab allows you to check for updates.

 7] Tray Menu

-The menus mentioned on the tray as well as on systems can be configured as per user’s convenience.
-You can set which menus you would like to have on system menu and which one on tray menu or maintained same menus on both as well.
+The menus mentioned on the tray as well as on systems can be configured as per the user’s convenience.
+You can set which menus you would like to have on the system menu and which one on the tray menu or maintained the same menus on both as well.
 Such small things increase your convenience.

-There is a shortcut for every menu mentioned in Preference menu on.
+There is a shortcut for every menu mentioned in Preference menu.